 While playing with the baby Oball Rattle, infants and toddlers naturally experience cause and effect.
 At first letting go of the ball and having it fall will be puzzling.
 Gradually, through repetition, the child realizes that letting go of the ball causes it to fall.
 Learning to grasp and intentionally release an object is a developmental milestone.

 Another is pincer grasp.
-Oball makes an ideal tool for developing this ability.
-Stuff a lightweight, silky scarf inside an Oball, then show a child how to use her thumb and index finger to pull the scarf out through one of the holes.
+This sensory ball for babies makes an ideal tool for developing this ability.
+Stuff a lightweight, silky scarf inside an Oball Rattle, then show a child how to use her thumb and index finger to pull the scarf out through one of the holes.
 The smaller and smoother the scarf, the quicker the child will be able to pull it out.
 Varying the fabric will increase the challenge as the child becomes more adept at pincer grasp.
+Colors vary.